 1/2 Carrot *grated

 8 or more Cooked Prawns *Of course you can use fresh Prawns

 1-2 teaspoons Oil *for greasing the baking dish

 1 cup Tasty Cheese *grated, you can add grated Parmesan

 *Note: I added some leftover cooked Broccoli as well.

 1/4 cup Plain Flour

 - Preheat oven to 200C.

-- Heat Oil in a frying pan, cook finely chopped Onion until tender, add Cooked Prawns, Cooked Rice and grated Carrot, then add Frozen Peas & Corn and season with Salt and Pepper.
+- Heat Oil in a frying pan, cook finely chopped Onion until soft, add Cooked Prawns, Cooked Rice and grated Carrot, then add Frozen Peas & Corn and season with Salt and Pepper.

-- Slightly Oil a large ovenproof dish, place the rice mixture and pour the White Sauce over the rice.
-Sprinkle with grated cheese, and bake for 20 minutes or until golden.
+- Slightly Oil a large ovenproof dish, place the Rice mixture and pour the White Sauce over the Rice.
+Cover with grated Cheese, and bake for 20 minutes or until golden.